Visual Resources Collection

 The mission of the Visual Resources Collection (VRC) is to support

-the pedagogical needs of the Department of Art and Art History faculty,
+the pedagogical needs of the Department of History of Art and Architecture faculty,

 students and staff.